Santeenee/decentHamburgerMenu/README.md

 # decentHamburgerMenu
-Trying to make a decent hamburger menu with cool animations and other stuff
+a decent hamburger menu with cool animations

+Just created a new navbar with the checkbox thing and without JavaScript.